 Bodging Milano originally came about when artist and designer Chris Eckersley was asked to design a chair for the Midlands furniture company Sitting Firm.
-The resulting chairs - called 'Arden' - were a development on the standard English Windsor Chair.
+The resulting chairs (called 'Arden') were a modern development on the standard English Windsor Chair.

 Later on Chris came across Gudrun Leitz's chairmaking courses and thought he should research green-woodworking (a.k.a 'bodging') to see what it was all about.
 He sent some pictures back from the woods to Rory Dodd at Designersblock, who said: wouldn't it be great to do something like that and present it at the Salone del Mobile in Milan?
 So Bodging Milano was born.
-Gudrun agreed to begin her programme of courses a week early, Chris rounded up his furniture friends, and before we knew it there was a group of designers ready to bodge at Clissett Wood, in deepest Herefordshire.
+Gudrun agreed to begin her programme of courses a week early, Chris rounded up his furniture friends, and before we knew it there was a group of designers assembled at Clissett Wood in deepest Herefordshire, and ready to bodge.